MagInspect Magnet Analyzer

 MagInspect can replace a permagraph

-MagInspect can replace a permagraph for determining the magnetic properties of materials.
+MagInspect is a device that can replace a Permagraph, which is used to determine the magnetic properties of materials.

-MagInspect is an affordable and easy to use test instrument that can record the magnetization and demagnetization curve using a pulse method.
+MagInspect is an affordable, easy-to-use testing device that records magnetization and demagnetization curves using a pulse method.

-The control unit and the external pulse probe are equipped with innovative measurement electronics.
+Its control unit and external pulse measuring probe are equipped with innovative measuring electronics that enable precise and reliable magnetization and demagnetization curve measurements.

 Typical areas of application are